 The Installs and in-app events raw data reports have the same structure.
 These reports are designed this way in order to make it easier for you to merge them.

-How is the Data Sorted?
+How is the data sorted?

 The data is sorted by the Install Time field in ascending order.
 Note that the install time is actually the time when the user launches the app for the first time.

 Some tips below recommend merging reports.
 Make sure to sort the merged reports by the appropriate field.
-For example, if you merge the installation and in-app events reports, make sure to sort the report according to Event Time, rather than Install Time.
+For example, if you merge the install and in-app events reports, make sure to sort the report according to Event Time, rather than Install Time.